carlosrodlop/carlosrodlop-docs/cloudbees/CBCI-Pipelines.md

 - Branch Source plugins like The [GitHub Branch Source plugin](https://plugins.jenkins.io/github-branch-source/) allow you to create a new project based on the repository structure of one or more GitHub users or organizations.
 You can either:
   - Use [Multibranch Pipelines](https://www.jenkins.io/doc/book/pipeline/multibranch/) to import a single repository’s branches, pull requests, and tags as Pipeline projects.
   - :octocat: Use a GitHub Organization project to import all or a subset of repositories belonging to a GitHub user or organization as "Multibranch Pipeline" projects.
+- Install [Pipeline Utility Steps](https://github.com/jenkinsci/pipeline-utility-steps-plugin/blob/master/docs/STEPS.md) for adding useful Goodies For Parsing Configs, Maven POMs, etc
 - 🏃 Make Jenkins Builds Faster by:
   - Use the [Performance optimized](https://www.jenkins.io/doc/book/pipeline/scaling-pipeline/#suggested-best-practices-and-tips-for-durability-settings) mode for most pipelines and especially basic build-test Pipelines or anything that can simply be run again if needed.
   - Cache:
     - [🎥 CloudBees CI populates Remote Build Cache](https://www.cloudbees.com/videos/speeding-up-jenkins-and-maven-build-cache), a developer can benefit pull locally the remote cache.
-    - Via Volumen Storage Mount like [Maven and EFS](https://sneha-wadhwa.medium.com/speeding-up-ci-pipelines-on-jenkins-63efff817d1d)) to speed up the build times.
+    - Via Volumen Storage Mounts like [Maven](https://sneha-wadhwa.medium.com/speeding-up-ci-pipelines-on-jenkins-63efff817d1d) and EFS](https://sneha-wadhwa.medium.com/speeding-up-ci-pipelines-on-jenkins-63efff817d1d)) to speed up the build times.
       - ⚠️ Kubernetes particularities: [Improve Build Times on Kubernetes-Based Jenkins with Stateful Agents](https://blog.hiya.com/kubernetes-base-jenkins-stateful-agents/).
     - Via Plugins:
       - [jenkinsci/jobcacher-plugin](https://github.com/jenkinsci/jobcacher-plugin)
       - [j3t/jenkins-pipeline-cache-plugin](https://github.com/j3t/jenkins-pipeline-cache-plugin)
   - Using [Parallel](https://www.jenkins.io/doc/book/pipeline/syntax/#parallel) stages when it is possible.
-- Install [Pipeline Utility Steps](https://github.com/jenkinsci/pipeline-utility-steps-plugin/blob/master/docs/STEPS.md) for adding useful Goodies For Parsing Configs, Maven POMs, etc
-- 🐳 Docker Agents
+- 🐳 Docker Agents (Ephemeral)
   - Traditional Platform
     - [Using Docker with Pipeline](https://www.jenkins.io/doc/book/pipeline/docker/)
   - Modern Platform (Kubernetes)